dsbevan/supermarket/README.md

 }
 ```

 Produce names are alphanumeric, case insensitive, and may contain spaces, but cannot start with a space.
+Duplicate names are allowed.

 Produce codes are alphanumeric, case insensitive, and have the following format: Four sets of for characters, each separated by a dash ('-').
 Ex (Where each '#' represents a character):
 `####-####-####-####`
+Produce codes must be unique.

 Produce prices are represented using floating-point values and may contain up to two decimal places.